VSE has made it a strategic goal to improve significantly both the

 aspirations for significant research growth.

-the number of tuition credits, and made multi-year offers to
+number of tuition credits, and made multi-year offers to incoming

-that our offers to new students are competitive with many of our
+our offers to new students are competitive with many of our peer

-peer institutions.
-However many of our peer institutions offer
+institutions.
+However many of our peer institutions offer additional

-additional funding to more advanced students.
-For Fall 2018 we are
+funding to more advanced students.
+For Fall 2018 we are going to

-going to address this by offering larger stipends to PhD students
+address this by offering larger stipends to PhD students who have

-proposed for Fall 2019 and beyond are smaller than were suggested
+for Fall 2019 and beyond are smaller than were suggested last year.

 As was stated last year, if a sponsored project has GRAs who are

-support from VSE.
-Similarly, if a GRA is supported by an existing
+from VSE.
+Similarly, if a GRA is supported by an existing grant, and if

 If you have questions about this, please contact me or Kim